Anhmike/Auto_ViML_WHO/README.md

 Hope this helps.
 You don't need any special Libraries other than whatever is in your Anaconda Python Distribution.

 Also, BTW, Auto_ViML runs on Python 3 versions without problems.
 But I suspect it can run on Python 2 as well.

+<b>License</b>
+Apache 2.0; see <a href="https://github.com/mbrukman/autogen/blob/master/LICENSE.txt">LICENSE.txt</a> for details.

+<b>Disclaimer</b>
+This project is not an official Google project.
+It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.